bezosonfleek/Network-Scripts/README.md

 # Network-Scripts
 Short scripts to help manage networks

-1. ipsweep.sh - define your subnet in the code
+1. ipsweep.sh - define your subnet in the code and identify active hosts in the network.

-2. nmap.sh -  does an nmpa scan of the IPs in the output of ipsweep.sh
+2. nmap.sh -  does an nmap scan of the IPs in the output of ipsweep.sh